OuadiElfarouki/llama.cpp/README-sycl.md

   Please double-check with `sudo sycl-ls`.

-  If it's present in the list, please add video/render group to your user then **logout/login** or restart your system :
+  If it's present in the list, please add video/render group to your user then **logout/login** or restart your system:

   ```
   sudo usermod -aG render <username>